1920-1923::Farson and the Cowichan Lake Floathouses

 London, England

-At the outbreak of WW1, Farson joined Britain's Royal Air Force, learned how to fly and was sent to Egypt, where his plane was shot down in action.
-He was sent back to Britain to recover from a severe leg injury and fell in love with his nurse, Eve Stoker, the niece of Bram Stoker of Dracula fame.
+At the outbreak of World War I, Farson joined Britain's Royal Air Force and was sent to Egypt, where his plane was shot down in action.
+He was sent back to Britain to recover from a severe leg injury and fell in love with his nurse, Eve Stoker, niece of Bram Stoker of Dracula fame.
 When the doctors could do no more for Farson's leg, they suggested sunshine and rest as his next step for recovery.
 Eve knew just the place: Uncle Dick's cabin.

-Penniless due to post-war circumstances, Eve and Negley married and soon arrived in Lake Cowichan, where they were challenged to live on £10 a month.
-They met up with Eve's uncle, Dr. Richard 'Dick' Stoker, Bram Stoker's brother who had retired to Lake Cowichan in 1898.
-Uncle Dick gave the newlyweds the keys to his cabin, where they'd spend their first of two years on the lake.
+Penniless due to post-war circumstances, Negley and Eve married and soon arrived on Vancouver Island, where they were challenged to live on £10 a month.
+They met up with Eve's uncle, Dr. Richard 'Dick' Stoker, Bram Stoker's brother, who had retired to the Cowichan Valley in 1898.
+Uncle Dick gave the newlyweds the keys to his cabin, where they'd spend their first of two years at Cowichan Lake.

 London, England

-During their second summer, the Farsons joined their neighbours on the lake by trading in Uncle Dick's cabin for a float-house.
-Each day, they lifted the float-house moorings so they could wake up to a different view on a different part of the lake.
+During their second summer on the island, the Farsons joined their neighbours on the lake by trading in Uncle Dick's cabin for a floathouse.
+Each day, they would lift their floathouse moorings to wake up to a different view of a different part of the lake.
 Life was good, and Negley got his sunshine as prescribed.

-"It was merely a raw board shack built on a cedar raft, but it had this advantage - we could pull up its wooden pile moorings and let it drift just to see where we would wake up in the morning." - Negley Farson (1890-1960)
+"It was merely a raw board shack built on a cedar raft, but it had this advantage - we could pull up its wooden pile moorings and let it drift just to see where we would wake up in the morning." - Negley Farson, 1935 (on remembering his Cowichan Lake floathouse)

 Victoria, British Columbia

-Although people didn't realize it then, a star was born on Cowichan Lake.
-Farson spent most of his time writing as his house drifted, and every now and then, he'd travel to the post office in the nearby city of Duncan to send his work off to publishers in Chicago or New York.
+Although the people of the Cowichan Valley didn't realize it at the time, a star had been born on Cowichan Lake.
+Farson spent most of his time writing as his house drifted on the lake and occasionally travelled to the post office in the nearby city of Duncan to send off his work to publishers in Chicago, Boston, or New York.
+Within two short years, Vancouver Island had produced one of the world's most prolific writers.

 "1921::The Farsons Camping Lakeside at Cowichan Lake, Vancouver Island" Photo Clip: Britannia & Eve (1938)